Magda Genuin

-Magda Genuin (born 17 June 1979 in Agordo) is an Italian cross-country skier who compteded from 1997 to 2011.
+Magda Genuin (born 17 June 1979 in Agordo) is an Italian cross-country skier who competed from 1997 to 2011.

 Biography

 She finished sixth in the 4 × 5 km relay at the 2007 FIS Nordic World Ski Championships in Sapporo and earned her best individual finish of 12th in the 10 km event at those same championships.

 Genuin's best individual finish at the Winter Olympics was fifth in individual sprint at Vancouver in 2010.

 She has a total of eight individual victories at various levels at various distances up to 10 km since 2000.
 Genuin's best individual World Cup finish was second in Rybinsk in 2010.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).